Lip-CPII/SmartFashion/README.md

 sudo apt-get install build-essential
 ```

 It is suggested to installed the ffmpeg package for video-IO.
+_The pre-built OpenCV uses the Ubuntu 20's ffmpeg libraries, Ubuntu 18 users may see link errors when build_

 ```console
 sudo apt-get install libavcodec-dev libavformat-dev libavutil-dev libswscale-dev libx264-dev libavresample-dev -Y